 Note that the presentation of documents in the Projects panel does not reflect how they are stored on the hard drive or elsewhere.
-The panel's contents can be considered as a logical representation of the project, whereas the physical location and organization of the document file storage (and its type) are up to you – the documents might be stored in a folder on your local machine or a LAN, in a local, remote or vault-based version-controlled repository, or as a fully managed project within an Altium Server.
+The panel's contents can be considered as a logical representation of the project, whereas the physical location and organization of the document file storage (and its type) is up to you – the documents might be stored in a folder on your local machine or a LAN, in a local, remote or vault-based version-controlled repository, or as fully managed project within an Altium Server.

 ► See the Storage Manager panel for information on the management of project documents from a file storage perspective.

-As you work with project documents in Altium NEXUS, the Projects panel provides a visual summary of which document files are modified, saved or hidden through status icons that are associated with each design document, and the main project file.
-The basic document icons and their status meaning are listed below:
+As you work with project documents in Altium Designer, the Projects panel provides a visual summary of which document files are modified, saved or hidden through status icons that are associated with each design document, and the main project file.
+The document icons and their status meaning are listed below: